selinaZitrone/R_AskQuestions/README.md

         question](#how-r-can-help-you-to-ask-a-good-question)
           - [Include a minimal dataset with `dput`](#include-a-minimal-dataset-with-dput)
-          - [Create an example with runnable code using the `reprex` package](#create-an-example-with-runnable-code-using-the-reprex-package)
+          - [Include an example with runnable code using the `reprex` package](#include-an-example-with-runnable-code-using-the-reprex-package)
       - [5.
 Some words on code style](#some-words-on-code-style)
           - [Use styler on your reprex](#use-styler-on-your-reprex)
       - [Further ressources](#further-ressources)
           - [Good adresses for help and
-            inspiration:](#good-adresses-for-help-and-inspiration)
+            inspiration](#good-adresses-for-help-and-inspiration)
   - [Acknowledgements](#acknowledgements)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->